ginabilic/geol_4330_canada_wide_gravity/readme.md

-## Big picture of this week:
+# Big picture of this week

-1. We are going to learn about git [done]
+- [ ] 1.
+We are going to learn about git
-2. We are going to learn how to install and setup python environment relevant for geospatial data analysis [done]
+- [ ] 2.
+We are going to learn how to install and setup python environment relevant for geospatial data analysis
-3. We are going to learn how to access Canadian geophysical data
+- [ ] 3.
+We are going to learn how to access Canadian geophysical data
-4. We are going to download observed gravity data.
+- [ ] 4.
+We are going to download observed gravity data.
-5. We are going to process them (e.g., free air and bouguer correction)
+- [ ] 5.
+We are going to process them (e.g., free air and bouguer correction)
-6. We are going to interpret them
+- [ ] 6.
+We are going to interpret them